teusH/MySense/README.md

 The gas sensor development (NO2, O3, NH3, CO) is just (Febr 2017) started.

 ## Calibration
-Calibration of dust counters like Shinyei and Dylos is started in April 2017.
+Calibration of dust counters like Shinyei, Nova SDS011 and Dylos is started in April 2017.

 Calibration of gas sensors is a problematic area.
-Probably May.
+Probably July.

+To avoid *outliers* the MySense input multi threading module will maintain a sliding average of a window using the buffersize and interval as window parameters.
+Python numpa is used to delete the outliers in this window.
+The parameters for this filtering technique are default set to a spread interval of 25% (minPerc MyThreading class parameter)) - 75% (maxPerc).
+Set the parameters to 0% and 100% to disable outlier filtering.
+Set busize to 1 to disable sliding average calculation of the measurements.

 For calibration the Python tool `statistics/Calibration.py` has been developped.
 The script uses pyplot and is based on numpy (numeric analyses library).
-The calibration uses two database column values as input and provides a best fit polynomial (dflt order 1/linear), the R square and shows the scattered plot and best fit graph.
+The calibration uses values from two or more database columns, or (XLSX) spreadsheets, or CSV files as input and provides a best fit polynomial (dflt order 1/linear), the R square and shows the scattered plot and best fit graph to visualize the difference between the sensors.
+Make sure to use a long period of measurements in a fluctuating environment (a fixed indoor temperature measurement comparison between two temp sensors does not make much sense).

 ## Funding
 There is no funding (costs to many time of the developers).